ga-dc/wdi14/squads.md

 ## Squad Rotations

-Squads will rotate between classrooms at the end of every unit,
+Squads will rotate between classrooms at the end of every unit.

 ### Unit 1